781flyingdutchman/background_downloader/CONFIG.md

 # Configuration

 The downloader can be configured by calling `FileDownloader().configure` before executing any downloads or uploads.
-Configurations can be set for Global, Android, iOS or Desktop separately, where only the `globalConfig` is applied to every platform.
+Configurations can be set for Global, Android, iOS or Desktop separately, where only the `globalConfig` is applied to every platform, before the platform-specific configuration is applied.
+This can be used to 'override' the configuration for only one platform.

+Configurations are platform-specific and support and behavior may change between platforms.
+At this moment, consider configuration experimental, and expect changes that will not be considered breaking (and will not trigger a major version increase).

-A configuration can be single config or a list of configs, and every config is a Record with the first element a String indicating what to configure, and the second element an argument (which itself can be a Record if more than one argument is needed).
+A configuration can be a single config or a list of configs, and every config is a `Record` with the first element a `String` indicating what to configure, and the second element an argument (which itself can be a `Record` if more than one argument is needed).

 The following configurations are supported:
 * Timeouts
-  - `('requestTimeout', Duration? duration)` sets the requestTimeout, or if null resets to default
+  - `('requestTimeout', Duration? duration)` sets the requestTimeout, or if null resets to default.
+This is the time allowed to connect with the server
-  - `('resourceTimeout', Duration? duration)` sets the iOS resourceTimeout, or if null resets to default
+  - `('resourceTimeout', Duration? duration)` sets the iOS resourceTimeout, or if null resets to default.
+This is the time allowed to complete the download/upload
 * Checking available space
-  - `('checkAvailableSpace', int minMegabytes)` ensures a file download fails if less than `minMegabytes` space is available after this download completes
+  - `('checkAvailableSpace', int minMegabytes)` ensures a file download fails if less than `minMegabytes` space will be available after this download completes
   - `('checkAvailableSpace', false)` turns off checking available space
 * HTTP Proxy
   - `('proxy', (String address, int port))` sets the proxy to this address and port (note: address and port are contained in a record)